yoonmoonsick/dnd2024/README.md

 - Level 5: Tactical Shift
   - Whenever you activate your Second Wind with a Bonus Action, you can move up to half your Speed without provoking Opportunity Attacks.
 - Level 9: Indomitable
   - If you fail a saving throw, add a bonus equal to your Fighter Level.
-You can’t use this feature again until you finish a Long Rest.
+You can't use this feature again until you finish a Long Rest.

 ### Battle Master